AluruLab/EnGRaiN/related_work.md

 	- use the Area Under Precision Recall (AUPR) but we do not evaluate the whole network and only take into account the most confident edges...
 In order to have statistically significant measures, we choose to evaluate the 20% highest confidence edges as is done in[8], obtaining the AUPR20 measure
 	- We use five different TrueNet networks to evaluate the consensus algorithms, that are generated with three different GRN simulators: GNW simulator [15], SynTReN simulator [16] and Rogers.
 	- In the homogeneous case, it can be concluded that consensus network algorithms allow to improve the inference. this case almost shows no significant differences between methods, we think that the best option is to use the RankSum or IdSum
-	- in the Heterogeneous scenario, we observe large differences between different consensus proposals, where some of them reach worst results compared to the average individual network
+	- In the Heterogeneous scenario, we observe large differences between different consensus proposals, where some of them reach worst results compared to the average individual network
-	- we can confirm that the IdSum method that was used in[11] in a Heterogeneous scenario is a good choice for this case.
+	- We can confirm that the IdSum method that was used in[11] in a Heterogeneous scenario is a good choice for this case.
 But, using the ScaleL as normalization step and Sum as aggregation step provides even better results

 7. Paper (GRN Book chapter 2018; most relevant) : Unsupervised GRN Ensemble.
 Paper: https://link.springer.com/protocol/10.1007/978-1-4939-8882-2_12.
 Schihub link : https://sci-hub.se/10.1007/978-1-4939-8882-2_12#
 	- Sort of a Journal version of the SSCI conf. paper.